top of page

 MARCH 2024

-JANUARY 2024
+FEBRUARY 2024

 Jonathan's book 'Benetton: The Family, The Business and The Brand' published in eight languages is optioned by 108 Media, a leading film & TV production company, as part of their proposed documentary about United Colors of Benetton: